Manasi1999/ABC_GAN/README.md

         6. network.py : contains all the distriminator and generator networks used for GAN and ABC GAN
         7. performanceMetrics.py : contains the functions to plot and compare performace metrics (MSE, MAE, Euclidean Distance,Minkowski Distance) of different models
         8. sanityChecks : contains functions that perform sanity check by comparing discriminator probability
+    2. Notebooks1 - Contains notebooks for experiment 1 (where variance was varied)
+    3. Notebooks2 - Contains notebooks for experiment 2 (where variance and bias was varied)